 4. Leonardo AI

 Leonardo AI is among the best Midjourney alternatives that generate stunning and surreal images.
-This tool uses generative adversarial networks (GANs) and deep learning algorithms to produce eye-grabbing and imaginative images.
+The tool uses generative adversarial networks (GANs) and deep learning algorithms to produce eye-grabbing and imaginative images.

 Leonardo AI lets you generate various visual assets, such as character designs, game resources, concept art, product photography, marketing materials, architectural visuals, and more.